VirtusLab/scala-cli/website/docs/reference/scala-command/commands.md

 # `scala` commands

-This document is a specification of `scala` runner.
+This document is a specification of the `scala` runner.
-For now it uses documentation specific to Scala CLI but at some point it may be refactor to provide more abstract documentation.
+For now it uses documentation specific to Scala CLI but at some point it may be refactored to provide more abstract documentation.
-Documentation is splitted into sections in the spirit of RFC keywords (`MUST`, `SHOULD`, `NICE TO HAVE`) including `IMPLEMENTATION` category, that is reserved for commands that needs to be present for Scala CLI to work properly but should not be a part of an official API.
+Documentation is split into sections in the spirit of RFC keywords (`MUST`, `SHOULD`, `NICE TO HAVE`) including the `IMPLEMENTATION` category, that is reserved for commands that need to be present for Scala CLI to work properly but should not be a part of the official API.

 ## MUST have commands: